karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

     - ``Microsoft.Extensions.Hosting.Systemd``
     - ``Microsoft.Extensions.Hosting.WindowsServices``
     - ``Dockerfile``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the app into Azure App Service, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created.
+  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the app into Azure App Service, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created for you for you.

   >If you want to take a look at the worker source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/HostedServiceNet5RabbitConsumerTemplate)

 - **NET Core 3.1 Azure Function that gets triggered by a timer**
-  - This one will not create an entire solution, instead it is just a single project.
+  - This one is not an entire solution, instead it is just a single project.
   - It is a NET Core 3.1 Azure Function that is triggered by a timer.
   - The function has the following features already built-in:
-    - HealthChecks
-    - Swagger
-    - Serilog
-    - AutoMapper
-    - Microsoft.Identity.Web
-  - The function also has the following features already built-in:
     - ``Dependency Injection``
     - ``Logging``
-  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the function into Azure Functions, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created.
+  - I have also included an ``Azure Pipelines`` YAML file and a ``GitHub Action`` YAML file to deploy the function into Azure Functions, thereby when you create a new solution using the template a ready-to-go deployment pipeline will be created for you.

   >If you want to take a look at the function source code, click [HERE](https://github.com/karlospn/pack-dotnet-templates-example/tree/main/src/AzureFunctionTimerProjectTemplate)